Indiana Divorce Steps

 Indiana Divorce Steps in a Provisional Hearing

 Another term for a provisional hearing is a temporary hearing.
-The following steps can be taken during this hearing.
+It is arranged in the case where a petitioner is in need for a survival resources and he or she wish to obtain it from the partner.
+The following steps can be taken during this hearing:

 • If any divorcing partner is in need of possession of property till a decision is made in the Final Hearing, this issue can be propped up during the provisional hearing

 • Either divorcing partner can request a temporary restraining order.
-However, as per the laws of this state, this sort of order is restricted to property issues only
+However, as per the laws of this state, This sort of order is restricted to property issues only.
+So, the matter will be limited to division of property only.
+The alimony or spousal support will not be given through temporary orders

 • A protective order proceeding can be executed for protection of the spouses and the children.
 As per the laws of this state, a protective order must be filed separately and connected to the original case

-• If any divorcing partner has displayed a behavior of family or domestic violence against any household or family member or there is an absence of consent of both parties, then, joint counseling is prohibited
+• If any divorcing partner has displayed a behavior of family or domestic violence against any household or family member or there is an absence of consent of both parties, then, joint counseling is prohibited.
+In this case, the court issues the order for protection using its judiciary powers.

 Divorce Steps to terminate the divorce procedure

-As per Indiana law, after the date of filing the petition, a period of 60 days must pass and after this the divorce can be finalized.
+As per Indiana law, after the date of filing the petition, a period of sixty days must pass and after this the divorce can be finalized.
 The intention of this period is that the parties should get an opportunity for reconciliation.
 In order to finalize the divorce, it is not essential to always attend the court.
-The following steps can be taken to terminate a divorce.

 • The divorcing partners might reconcile and consequently, the divorce case is dismissed